nephio-experimental/one-summit-22-workshop/nephio-ansible-install/README.md

 Open an editor of your choice and paste the below in the inventory/nephio.yaml file.

---> You can choose between github repositories (remote) or gitea repositorys (local) by setting the respective vars in the inventory/nephio.yaml file (see below).
+--> You can choose between GitHub repositories (remote) or gitea repositorys (local) by setting the respective vars in the inventory/nephio.yaml file (see below).

 ```yaml
 all: